lich-uct/molpher-lib/molpher-lib/docs/source/usage/tutorial.rst

     Source:  CN1[C@H]2CC[C@@H]1[C@@H](C(=O)OC)[C@@H](OC(=O)c1ccccc1)C2
     Target:  O=C(OCCN(CC)CC)c1ccc(N)cc1

-.. note:: Besides our source and target, we can also see that a data file was loaded successfully.
+.. note:: Besides the information about our source and target, we can also see that a data file was loaded successfully.
 That means
     the :mod:`molpher` package was
     initilaized successfully and is ready for use.